psholtz/MIT-SICP/Section-1.1/clojure/README.md

 > (load-file "sample.clj")

-To obtain metadata on a defined function "sample-function", from the interpreter, type:
+To obtain metadata on a defined function "sample-function", from the interpreter:

 > (meta #'sample-function)
+> (:doc (meta #'sample-function))

+and so on.